Stringy Neapolitan Gattò. Original step-by-step recipe

-I often prepare this stringy gattò for celebrations and occasions (Christmas, Easter) and in any case when I have guests because it is always a great success and is appreciated by everyone (adults and children) plus it’s convenient because you can prepare it in advance or even freeze it (already cooked).
+I often prepare this stringy gattò, for parties and occasions (Christmas, Easter) and whenever I have guests because it is always a great success and is always appreciated by everyone (adults and children) plus it is convenient because it can be prepared in advance or even frozen (already cooked).

-The gattò is a very rich dish, so it can easily serve as a jolly dish and be served as a main course or as a side dish.
+The gattò is a very rich dish, so it can easily serve as a joker dish and be served as a main dish or as a side dish.

-This is the original Neapolitan recipe for gateau of potatoes or the gattò.
-The correct form to describe this wonderful potato pie is precisely: GATTO’ (and NOT gateau) as many think, the reason is well described in this article.
+This is the original Neapolitan potato gateau recipe also known as gattò.
+The correct way to describe this wonderful potato pie is exactly: GATTO’ (and NOT gateau) as many think, the reason is well described in this article.

-If you love, like me, Neapolitan cuisine, also check the Section of my Blog entirely dedicated to typical Neapolitan recipes (sweet and savory): “CUCINA NAPOLETANA DOC“.
+If you, like me, love Neapolitan cuisine, also check out the section of my blog dedicated to typical Neapolitan recipes (sweet and savory): “CUCINA NAPOLETANA DOC“.

 You might also be interested in: